Is a Post-Work Future a Good Thing?

 The privilege of purpose

 The whole notion of finding purpose in work is a privileged idea.
 Very few have the luxury of working for any level of purpose.
-For many, and maybe a majority, of the global population, work is simply a means to an end - a necessary use of time to feed, clothe, and shelter themselves and their families.
+For the majority of the global population work is simply a means to an end - a necessary use of time to feed, clothe, and shelter themselves and their families.
 To these people, the idea that a world with guaranteed income and without work could be worse than our present state could be anywhere from laughable to disgusting.
-I don't believe this completely undermines the fear of losing purpose but I believe it serves as a healthy reminder that often areas and people that have little often have a wisdom that people on the hedonic treadmill espoused by consumerism - those with arguably the greatest fear of losing work - have sadly lost.
+I don't believe this completely undermines the fear of losing purpose but I believe it serves as a healthy reminder that often people with relatively few resources often have a wisdom that people with many - those on the hedonic treadmill espoused by consumerism with arguably the greatest fear of losing work - have sadly lost.

 Sliding into hedonism